rajveer7790/multi-agent-tutoring-bot/README.md

 An intelligent tutoring system that uses multiple specialized AI agents to provide subject-specific assistance.
 Built using FastAPI and Google's Gemini API.

-**Link to the chatbot - https://www.multi-agent-tutoring-bot-production.up.railway.app
+**Link to the chatbot - [Click here](https://www.multi-agent-tutoring-bot-production.up.railway.app)

 ## Architecture